mroyal/frontend/README.md

 ## Usage

-Once the server is running, you can access the customers using the server's API endpoints.
+Once the server is running, you can create, retrieve, update, and delete customers and HTML templates using the server's API endpoints.
 For example:

+Retrieve templates : `GET /api/templates`

+Retrieve a template by ID : `GET /api/templates/:id`

+Save a new template: `POST /api/templates`

+Update an existing template: `PUT /api/templates/:id`

-Show customers : `GET /api/customers/`
+Retrieve customers : `GET /api/customers`

 Retrieve a customer by ID : `GET /api/customers/:id`

-Retrieve a customer by email : `GET /api/customers/?email=:email`
+Retrieve a customer by email : `GET /api/customers?email=:email`

-Filter users by partial email : `GET /api/customers/?email_like=:partial_email`
+Filter users by partial email : `GET /api/customers?email_like=:partial_email`

 See the json-server documentation for a full usage guide.